OleksiyM/07-Web-HW/README.md

  # Project Description

-This project demonstrates the use of SQLAlchemy, an Object-Relational Mapper (ORM), for interacting with a PostgreSQL database in Python.
-It showcases various SQL query techniques, including aggregations, joins, subqueries, and filtering, while utilizing Alembic for database schema management.
+This project uses SQLAlchemy, an ORM, to work with a PostgreSQL database in Python.
+It shows how to do different SQL queries, such as aggregations, joins, subqueries, and filtering, and how to connect Python code and database actions.
+It also uses Alembic to manage the database schema.

-This project showcases the power of SQLAlchemy as an ORM for manipulating a PostgreSQL database in Python.
-It demonstrates various SQL queries, from aggregations and joins to subqueries and filtering, effectively bridging the gap between Python code and database operations.
-Alembic integration ensures smooth schema management.

 ## Features

 * Interacts with a PostgreSQL database using SQLAlchemy.